RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

        Find hidden GET parameters in javascript files:
-          1. To clean  javascript files for variable names, e.g.: var test = "xxx"
+          1. If see  javascript files for variable names, e.g.: var test = "xxx" or var page=" in JS File or page source .
           2. Try each of them as a GET parameter to uncover hidden parameters, e.g.: https://example.com/?test=”xsstest

          One Liner to finds all variable names and appends them as parameters: